 Parche, who was described as a mentally unbalanced loner, contended he was only trying to hurt Seles, not kill her.
 A German court convicted him of grievous bodily harm in October 1993 and he received a two-year suspended sentence.
 Seles, along with many others, was angered by the lenient verdict and prosecutors eventually won the right to a re-trial.
 However, the judge at Parche’s second trial in 1995 upheld the suspended sentence.

 In August 1995, Seles, who became a U.S. citizen the previous year, made her tennis comeback by winning the Canadian Open.
 The next month, she lost the U.S. Open finals to Steffi Graf.
 In January 1996, she won her fourth Australian Open and final Grand Slam title.
-In 2003, a foot injury forced Seles out of competition and she has played only sporadically since then.
+In 2003, a foot injury forced Seles out of competition, and she played only sporadically.
+In February 2008, Seles officially retired.